Event planning guidelines

 - Portable Sound System

 - City Hex Tent - 40x40 foot tent.
-For general information, please visit the Infrastructure Section
+For general tent information, please visit the Infrastructure Onsite section.

 - Transportable Bleachers